Ajten Pllana

 Ajten Pllana: When did I retire, a long time ago, it’s been 22 years.

 Ajten Pllana: Well, it was hard at first.
-At 12:00, I always started class at 12:00.
-And at 12:00, I would go out and go from one side of the school to the other because I missed hearing the noise that the kids and teachers made.
-And one day, my daughter said to me, “Why are you going out, Mom?”
+At 12:00, I always started class at 12:00, and, at 12:00, I would go out and go from one side of the school to the other, because I missed hearing the noise that the kids and teachers made.
+And, one day, my daughter said to me, “Why are you going out, Mom?”
 My husband said, “She hasn’t yelled in a long time, she misses it.”
 I said, “Who yelled?”
 He said, “I heard your voice from there.”
 (Laughs) I said, “You heard me?”
 He said, “Yes, but I didn’t tell you.”
 Like that.
 I missed it, you know, it wasn’t easy.
-But I’m in contact with my students all the time.
+But, I’m in contact with my students all the time.

-All of them are grown adults now, and I asked, “Which ones were in our class?”
-I forgot their names, I only worked there for a year.
+Imagine two years ago, I was given a medal on Teacher’s Day at the Municipality and after that I saw my students from the first generation in “Emin Duraku” when I worked, they talked to me, “Teacher…” One that was very active, Naza Sejdiu, she organised a get-together that night to go to a coffee shop and around twelve or fifteen students of that time, who are retired now, were there.
+I didn’t know any of them except Naza.
+I went there, they… They came after I did, and they said, “Is this our teacher?”
+I said, “Yes.”
+(Laughs) All of them grown men now, and I asked, “Which ones were in our class?”
+I forgot the name, I only work for a year there.
 Imagine, I found out there that Isa Mustafa was my student, the former Mayor, and I said, “Isa Mustafa was my student?”
 “Yes.”
 They said, “Yes.”
 I asked, “What kind of student was he?”
 They said, “Teacher, there was no better student.
 In elementary school, in high school, in university, he was great.”
 I said, “Good, I am glad.”
-You see most of the generations I taught now have retired.
+You see most of the generations now retired.

 Ajten Pllana: What?